Model selection-based estimation for generalized additive models using mixtures of g-priors: Towards systematization: Mixtures of g-priors for generalized additive models

-where $p(Y\mid \hat\eta_\xi)$ is the likelihood evaluated at $\hat\eta_\xi$ with given $\xi$ and $Q_\xi = \hat\beta_\xi^T \tilde B_\xi^T J_n(\hat{\eta}_\xi)\tilde B_\xi\hat\beta_\xi$ is the Wald statistic; see Section~S3 of the supplementary material for the derivation of \eqref{eqn:fixedg}.
-The expression in \eqref{eqn:fixedg} shows that if $g$ is predetermined as a hyperparameter, the marginal likelihood is highly sensitive to its specification.
-Determining a suitable value for $g$ has been extensively debated in the literature.
-The most common choice is letting $g=n$, referred to as the unit information prior \citep{kass1995reference}.
-This idea has also been widely adopted in the literature on nonparametric regression using BMS \citep[e.g.][]{gustafson2000bayesian, dimatteo2001bayesian, kohn2001nonparametric}.
-From the Bayesian perspective, the unit information prior can be viewed as a point mass prior at $g=n$, that is, $\Pi(g)=\delta_n(g)$ with the Dirac measure $\delta_b$ at $b$.
-Nevertheless, studies have reported that putting a suitable prior distribution on $g$, known as mixtures of g-priors, leads to improved empirical performance while addressing the paradoxes in BMS \citep{liang2008mixtures,li2018mixtures}.
-To unify various mixtures of g-priors, we use a broad family that encompasses various mixture distributions.
+where $p(Y\mid \hat\eta_\xi)$ represents the likelihood evaluated at $\hat\eta_\xi$ for a given $\xi$ and $Q_\xi = \hat\beta_\xi^T \tilde B_\xi^T \mathcal{J}_n(\hat{\eta}_\xi)\tilde B_\xi\hat\beta_\xi$ is the Wald statistic; see Section~S3 of the supplementary material for the derivation of \eqref{eqn:fixedg}.
+The expression in \eqref{eqn:fixedg} shows that when $g$ is treated as a fixed hyperparameter, the marginal likelihood becomes highly sensitive to its value.
+Determining an appropriate choice for $g$ has been widely discussed in the literature.
+The most common approach is to set $g=n$, known as the unit information prior \citep{kass1995reference}.
+This concept is also frequently used in the literature on nonparametric regression using BMS \citep[e.g.][]{gustafson2000bayesian, dimatteo2001bayesian, kohn2001nonparametric}.
+From a Bayesian perspective, the unit information prior can be viewed as a point mass prior at $g=n$, expressed as $\Pi(g)=\delta_n(g)$, where $\delta_b$ denotes the Dirac measure at $b$.
+However, research has shown that using a suitable prior distribution for $g$, known as a mixture of g-priors, enhances empirical performance and addresses paradoxes in BMS \citep{liang2008mixtures,li2018mixtures}.
+To unify various mixtures of g-priors, we adopt a general family that encompasses various mixture distributions.
 Specifically, following \citet{li2018mixtures}, we assign the truncated compound confluent hypergeometric (tCCH) distribution to $(g+1)^{-1}$ \citep{gordy1998generalization}, that is,

-The tCCH distribution is a type of generalized beta distributions with five parameters that allow for a multi-modal or long-tailed density.
-The parameters $a$ and $b$ exhibit behavior akin to those of a beta distribution.
-The parameters $r$, $s$, and $\kappa$ govern the skewness of the density, while the parameter $\nu$ determines the support.
-Further discussions, including the density and moments, of the tCCH distribution are presented in Section~S1 of the supplementary material.
+The tCCH distribution is a type of generalized beta distribution characterized by five parameters, which allow it to exhibit multi-modal or long-tailed density.
+Parameters $a$ and $b$ behave similarly to those in a beta distribution, while parameters $r$, $s$, and $\kappa$ control the skewness of the density.
+Parameter $\nu$ determines the support of the distribution.
+For a detailed discussion, including the density function and moments of the tCCH distribution, see Section~S1 of the supplementary material.